Pawsey-Internships/pawsey-version-control/content/03-creating-a-repository/_index.md

 **exercises:** 0 minutes

 **questions:**
-- "Where does Git store information?"
+- Where does Git store information?

 **objectives:**
-- "`git init` initializes a repository."
+- `git init` initializes a repository.
-- "Git stores all of its repository data in the `.git` directory."
+- Git stores all of its repository data in the `.git` directory.

 {{% /notice %}}